Author Guidelines

 Quotation and References

-Quotations should include the source reference and be managed using tools such as Mendeley, EndNote, or Zotero.
+Quotations must include the source and use a reference manager such as Mendeley, EndNote, or Zotero.